elgohr-update/antoine-gannat-deadline-manager/README.md

 # days-until
-A website on which you can see the time left until to an event using a progression bar
+A simple website on which you can see the time left until to an event.

+The user can create a new event.

+Using javascript's local storage.